-Since the beginning of year 2020, the world is facing unprecedented crisis of the COVID-19 pandemic which has severely impacted economic activity across the globe.
-Though the COVID-19 impact diminished during 2021, its impact in terms supply disruptions in conjunction with rising geopolitical risks continue to act as major downside risks to the growth outlook for 2022.
+Since the beginning of year 2020, the world faced an unprecedented crisis of the COVID-19 pandemic, which severely affected economic activity across the globe.
+The subsequent economic reopening was disjointed and the resulting supply disruptions in conjunction with rising geopolitical risks have led to a broad based increase in global inflation.
 The Bank takes account of this changing economic landscape and its significant impact on the future strategy.
-During FY2022, The Bank remained focused on maintaining its robust internal controls and risk management techniques to ensure that the Bank operates within its risk appetite.
-The Bank also focused on conserving capital and liquidity at all times during the year due to the uncertain economic environment.
+During FY2023, The Bank remained focused on maintaining its robust internal controls and risk management techniques to ensure that the Bank operates within its risk appetite.
 The Bank has considered all potential areas that could impact its business strategy, portfolio and profitability including the future economic outlook of the relevant markets.